Why Inference in Large Models Becomes Decomposable After Training: Matrix-Based Structural Decomposition Algorithm

+This part addresses the operational problem of the present work: the structural decomposition of an artificial neural network or its parameter matrix.

+For the annealed parameter matrix $W$, we need to determine row and column permutations (reindexing) $P,Q$ so that the rows and columns of $W$ (or of its Boolean adjacency matrix $M$) can be reordered, thereby revealing a block-diagonal structure.

+The computation of matrix row--column permutations may be carried out using graph-search methods.
+In this section, we present a solution algorithm based purely on matrix operations.

+While, compared with classical graph-search algorithms, its total workload under the traditional RAM model is not necessarily superior, in the context of GPU-based matrix parallel computation its iteration dependency chain (the critical path or serial depth) does not exceed $O(\lceil \log_2 n\rceil)$, which makes the method practically feasible.

-Traditional graph-search algorithms (such as DFS-based SCC decomposition) have a total work complexity of $O(n+m)$ under the RAM model, where $n=|V|$ is the number of nodes and $m=|E|$ is the number of edges; for dense graphs, $m$ may reach $O(n^2)$.
-Moreover, graph-search methods typically require converting $W$ into an explicit graph representation (e.g., edge lists or sparse storage formats), which involves a large number of irregular memory-access operations.
-Given the typical hardware resource composition and parallel-computation characteristics of AI service infrastructures, matrix-based algorithms constitute a viable alternative.
+Traditional graph-search algorithms (such as SCC decomposition based on DFS) have a total workload of $O(n+m)$ under the RAM model, where $n=|V|$ denotes the number of vertices and $m=|E|$ denotes the number of edges.
+However, using graph-search algorithms typically requires converting $W$ into an explicit graph representation (such as an edge list or sparse format).
+This conversion itself requires $O(n^2)$ work and involves a large amount of irregular memory access.

+Considering the hardware configurations and parallel-computation characteristics commonly found in AI service infrastructures, matrix-based algorithms remain a practical option.

-The most distinctive feature of the matrix-based approach is that it does not require changing the graph representation paradigm: the Boolean adjacency matrix $M$ is constructed directly from $W$, the permutation $P$ is obtained through matrix operations on $M$, and $P$ can then be applied to $M$ (or $W$) to produce an isomorphic reordering.
-This makes it possible to directly observe the structural form of the inference system under different annealing confidence levels.
-As a result, the method is well suited for repeated computation under varying annealing thresholds, thereby facilitating the identification of a reasonable annealing criterion.
-If applied during the learning stage, it can further be used to construct monitors for the formation and evolution of system structure.
+The main advantage of the matrix algorithm is that it does not require changing the representation paradigm of the parameter matrix.
+Instead, one directly constructs a Boolean relation matrix or adjacency matrix $M$ from $W$, and obtains the permutations $P,Q$ through matrix operations on $M$.
+These permutations can then be applied to reorder the rows and columns of $M$ (or $W$), allowing the structural form of the inference system to be observed under different annealing confidence levels.